practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Common Lisp/README.md

 ## A little exercise in Common Lisp

-I found this little exercise in Common Lisp (on the _sbcl_ REPL (Read-Eval-Print Loop); start in your Linux shell with _$ rlwrap sbcl_ to get some expression history with keyboard controls):
+I found this little exercise in Common Lisp on the _sbcl_ REPL (Read-Eval-Print Loop).
+Start in your Linux shell with _$ rlwrap sbcl_ to get some comfortable expression history with keyboard controls:

 ```
 (let ((x 3))